 I’m a gigantic Brother fan, as my sewing, embroidery, serger, and coverstitch machines are all produced by Brother.

-One reason is the ScanNCut machine is WAY more expensive than the Cricut Maker, and supplies are not as easy to find (or afford) for this fabric cutter machine.
+One reason is the ScanNCut digital cutting machine is WAY more expensive than the Cricut Maker, and supplies are not as easy to find (or afford) for it.

 Nor is there as much online support as it’s less popular.
 Finding entry-level tutorials was also more difficult when I was learning to use it.
 So, a bigger initial learning curve since you have to teach yourself more.